Log Railing

 Is my home right for log handrail?

 If you have any kind of natural round wood in your home, it’s a strong point in favor of a similar look in your guard rail.
-Perhaps you have a timber frame great room showcasing a log staircase with peeled half rounds for the treads… A log stair railing is the natural choice!
+Perhaps you have a timber frame great room showcasing a log staircase with peeled half rounds for the tread.
+A log stair railing is the natural choice!

-Choosing building materials is hard work.
+Choosing building materials is challenging.

 Unlike going to the grocery store for a box of cereal, home building decisions are more expensive, and you have to live with them for a long time.
 Literally.
 That’s why it’s important to consider similar points when selecting any building material.